 The initial reward for participating in the Los Angeles County Science Fair is the opportunity to display a science project, meet with other exhibitors, and share information and views.
 A certificate of merit is given to each student exhibitor in recognition of his or her efforts.
-See the 2013 Science Fair results on the Awards subpages to the right –>

 Sweepstakes Award: The 1st Place winner in each category is automatically considered for the Sweepstakes Award: Best Junior Project and Best Senior Project.

-Special Awards: We are able to award several Special Awards because of our affiliation with the Intel International Science and Engineering Fair (ISEF.)
+Special Awards: We are able to award many Special Awards because of our affiliation with the Intel International Science and Engineering Fair (ISEF.)
 Other Special Awards come from our Donor/Partners, who honor students whose projects fall within the Donor/Partner’s area of expertise or interest.
 Awards vary: cash, science equipment, trophies or in the case of Earthwatch expeditions, the chance to participate in a summer field research with top scientists at one of hundreds of Earthwatch locations.

 Broadcom Masters Competition – Jr. Division

 - The nations premier science, technology, engineering and math competition for middle school students will be judged during the summer.
 Middle school students are nominated to compete in the Broadcom MASTERS by Society for Science and the Public (SSP)-affiliated science fairs held during the school year.
-The 1st Place winner in each Junior Division category will automatically be considered to represent Los Angeles County at the Broadcom Masters Competition held in Washington, DC.
+The 1st Place winner in each Junior Division category will automatically be considered by our judges to represent Los Angeles County at the Broadcom Masters Competition held in Washington, DC.

 Intel International Science and Engineering Fair (ISEF) – Sr. Division

 - The 2016 Judging Committee has selected two student SENIOR projects that demonstrate high levels of excellence to represent Los Angeles County at the Intel International Science and Engineering Fair.